andrewiankidd/pi-k3s-gitops/docs/src/content/docs/guides/Netboot/3-os-prep.md

 Within the pi-k3s-gitops repo, I've created a ['raspios-builder' Dockerfile](https://github.com/andrewiankidd/pi-k3s-gitops/blob/master/src/bootstrap/netboot/raspios-builder.Dockerfile), as well as a Bash script called [build-image.sh](https://github.com/andrewiankidd/pi-k3s-gitops/blob/master/src/bootstrap/netboot/scripts/build-image.sh) that tries to do all this automatically.

-When I run `docker compose up --profile raspios` the raspios-builder is fired up.
+When I run `docker compose --profile raspios up` the raspios-builder is fired up.
 It will then download the image, extract it, mount and copy the files, patch `cmdline.txt` in the boot files and finally `/etc/fstab` in the OS files

 ![Screenshot of raspios-builder image running](../../../../assets/docs/guides/bootstrap/prep/raspios-builder.png)